FLAIR-THU/VFLAIR-LLM/README.md

 - **Config Module**

-  - refer to `./src/config/Readme_LLM.md` for detailed guidance about configuration file format.
+  - refer to section "How to write a configuration file for VFLAIR-LLM?" for detailed guidance about configuration file format.

 - **Load Module**